larsroettig-dev/module-graphqlstorepickup/README.md

 * Create new Table with Declarative Schema
 * Use Data Patch to import Sample Data
 * Implement own GraphQL Endpoint with Filter Query
+* Mutation to create a new PickUp Store !
+Don't use this in production; there is a security check implement.

 ## Tested on Version
 * Magento 2.3.3